Honors Colloquium Fall 2023

 If you use secondary material for your journal, make sure that you indicate clearly where you took it from.
 Plagiarism and cheating violate the Code of Academic Integrity.
 For further information, see:

 Do not ever copy from the work produced by your classmates or by other students who might have taken this course in previous semesters.
 If you receive help in writing your papers, make sure that the final outcome still represents your own work.
-You can discuss your papers with your fellow students, but at the end, they need to consist of your own ideas and words!
+You can discuss your papers with your fellow students, but in the end, they need to consist of your own ideas and words!
 Be advised that the Web is a great search tool, but never, never copy from there without identifying very clearly what you used.
 At this point, the scholarly value of web-based material still is not totally reliable, and the chances that you might stumble upon a most dubious webpage with untrustworthy information are very high.
 When you quote from a secondary source, clearly identify the quote and tell the reader in a footnote where you quoted from.
-Every year more than 100 students at the UA are caught having committed the crime of plagiarism, resulting in penalties that could be as severe as expulsion from the University!
+Every year more than 1000 students at the UA are caught having committed the crime of plagiarism, resulting in penalties that could be as severe as expulsion from the University!
 You are smart enough not to copy from other people.

 If there is any doubt in your mind whether you might commit plagiarism, see:

 If you commit plagiarism, you could either receive a 0 on your specific assignment, or an F for the entire course.
 Depending on the gravity of the case, you might even be expelled from the University.
 Every plagiarism case must be reported to the Head of my depart., to the head of your dept., and to the Dean of Students.

 Help with writing: The Writing Skills Improvement Program offers a number of valuable workshops at 1201 E. Helen Street.
 Please consult with them if you have a need to improve your writing skills (no walk-ins).
 For perhaps more immediate help, see the Writing Center (walk-ins allowed).
 Tel.: 621-5849